k98kurz/sqloquent/dox.md

 - data - Returns the underlying row data.
 ### `RelationProtocol(Protocol)`

+Duck typed protocol showing how a relation should function.

 #### Properties

 - primary - Property that accesses the primary instance.